 Our mission is to perform research in this field at the highest level and to train new members of our professional community.
 We succeed if we identify the societal needs for new products and processes.
 We succeed if we successfully apply our science to meet those needs.
 We succeed if we identify new possibilities that new science presents and turn those into products and processes that improve living standards here and elsewhere.
 Crucial is that we teach ourselves to think as scientists and engineers at the same time, to use our tools and apply those with wisdom and integrity in our professional life.
 We value an academic environment that cultivates critical thinking.
 We value an open mind, because scientists can do phenomenal things if their creative potential is unleashed.

-Dept. Head, 2 Faculty members (by rotation, now Jan van Esch and Ferdinand Grozema)
+Dept. Head, 2 Faculty members (by rotation, now Arjan Houtepen and Valeria Garbin)

 HR officer (Bart Jan Schrijver)